dimajix/flowman/docs/spec/relation/file.md

 ### Partitioning

-Flowman also supports partitioning, i.e. written to different sub directories.
+Flowman also supports partitioning, i.e. written to different subdirectories.
 You can explicitly specify a *partition pattern* via the `pattern` field, but it is highly recommended to NOT explicitly set this field and let Spark manage partitions itself.
 This way Spark can infer partition values from directory names and will also list directories more efficiently.